Get

 orange cat beside litter box

-The causes of litterbox issues are often either behavioral or medical in origin.
+The causes of litter box issues are often either behavioral or medical in origin.
 While the former may not seem as serious, they are nevertheless unsettling.
 Unfortunately, these problems can increase a pet’s chances of being given up over four times if it’s a weekly occurrence.
 The latter type can become serious if left untreated.

 Straining and failure to eliminate require a physical examination and tests to determine the cause and course of treatment.
 Many also make a pet vulnerable to a recurrence.
 Whatever the cause, it’s vital to determine why your cat is having problems using its litterbox, no matter what the reason.

 Elimination problems are serious and often require veterinary intervention.
 We’ll begin by clarifying the issue types to help you take the appropriate next steps.
 A cat may go to its litterbox and not use it.
-It may be something as simple as it being too long between maintenance sessions.
+It may be something as simple as it is too long between maintenance sessions.
 If you’ve changed the kind of litter you buy, your pet may refuse to use it if the texture is different or it has a strong scent.

 The problem may also occur because your cat can’t use it, whether it’s too deep or too small.
 If your kitty is arthritic, it may not be able to climb inside a box with tall sides.
 The same thing may occur if you replace the existing one with a box that has a hood or a top entry.
-Cats don’t like changes to their routine and might avoid using a litterbox to express their displeasure.
+Cats don’t like changes to their routine and might avoid using a litter box to express their displeasure.

-Having more than one pet in the house often means more than one litterbox.
+Having more than one pet in the house often means more than one litter box.
 You’ve probably noticed the social hierarchy at work if you have two or more cats.
-It’s usually best resolved with one box per animal, plus one additional one.
+It’s usually best resolved with one box per animal plus one additional one.

 maine coon cat standing on top of litter box